techno-tim/techno-tim.github.io/_posts/2023-02-03-update-flux.md

 git diff
 ```

-You should see something to the following
+You should see something like the following

 ```diff